 Join the CFN by clicking on the button to the right.
-You can then join the CFN Facebook group and CFN WhatsApp Group by sending us a message on 07413 800 342.
+You can then join also the CFN Facebook group or CFN WhatsApp Group by sending us a message on 07413 800 342.

 Find all our latest news and activities in Happening Now and be part of the conversation on our Facebook &Twitter.
 At this time it is more important than ever to stay connected with each other and with our imagination!

 If you work with children and families and would like to find out more about accessing a Licketyspit project or CPD training, please go to the Professionals section of our website, or contact us at firstname.lastname@example.org.